 "Star Parties" and Other Events

-Note: The National Park Service will put on the "Badlands Astronomy Festival" at the Badlands National Park on June 23-25.
-You can see the schedule of events at http://sdspacegrant.sdsmt.edu/BAF2017ScheduleFlyerNew.pdf
+Note: The National Park Service put on the "Badlands Astronomy Festival" at the Badlands National Park on June 23-25.
+You can see more information on this annual event at http://sdspacegrant.sdsmt.edu/BAF2017ScheduleFlyerNew.pdf

 Our Star Party Workshops are held on scheduled Friday evenings in the summer at the Hidden Valley Observatory starting at dusk unless the sky is cloudy or the moon is too near to full.
 There is no charge for these public events, but donations are welcome.